7 Different Types of Savings AccountsPublished on August 4, 2022 by Daniel Azzoli

 If you’re a student looking to save money, you’re in luck!
 Student savings accounts are meant specifically for people in school.
 They can come with perks like low balance requirements and more.

-If you’ve been saving up for college throughout high school, you’ve been squirreling away dollar you’ve gotten from holidays or birthdays, or you’re a college student working a summer job, putting your money in a student savings account can be a great way to save your money, earn interest, and avoid the temptation to spend it.
+If you’ve been saving up for college throughout high school, you’ve been squirreling away every dollar you’ve gotten from holidays or birthdays, or you’re a college student working a summer job, putting your money in a student savings account can be a great way to save your money, earn interest, and avoid the temptation to spend it.
 It can also be a great opportunity for young people to learn more about some of the important financial ins and outs of opening and maintaining a bank account.
 This could include things like the importance of comparing different rates from different banks, and even regularly making contributions to your savings and keeping track of your finances.
 You’re never too young to start learning about the principles of financial responsibility!

 7. Certificate of Deposits (CDs)